Susan-Andrews/ml/README.md

 # ML_HONOURS
-Introduction to basics of machine learning and deep learning - A ktu Honours course -2019 Scheme
+Introduction to basics of machine learning and deep learning